 TRAVEL INFO – for our out-of-town audience members:

-Milton is just outside of Boston, and you can get into Milton on the red line of the T. Once you’re at the Adams stop (transfer to the trolley at Ashmont), you’ll want to uber over to the library.
+Milton is just outside of Boston, and you can get into Milton on the red line of the T. Once you’re at the Adams stop (transfer to the trolley at Ashmont), you’ll want to take a cab or a Lyft/Uber over to the library.